Wangkeyi-byte/dsbook/README.md

-This is the code for the [Introduction to Data Science](https://rafalab.github.io/dsbook/) class notes。
+This is the code for the [Introduction to Data Science](https://rafalab.github.io/dsbook/) class notes.

 [Book web page](https://rafalab.github.io/dsbook/)